COVID-19 Campus Update

 I. Nursing Didactic, Laboratory, and Practicum Courses

 Learning experiences in the didactic, laboratory, and practicum components in nursing courses are integrally linked.
 A student must pass all course components to progress in the curriculum.
 A failure or withdrawal in one or more of the didactic, laboratory, or practicum components will result in a grade change or changes to reflect the same status (withdrawal or failure) in the other didactic, laboratory, and/or practicum components.
 For example, if a student fails NSG 312 L, but passes NSG 312, NSG 312 P the grade for each course component (didactic, laboratory, and practicum) will be changed to an "F".
-If a student withdraws from NSG 312L, he or she must also be withdrawn from NSG 312 and NSG 312P.
-The student will be required to repeat all components of the course at his/her own expense and this will delay the student’s anticipated date of graduation.
+If a student withdraws from NSG 312L, they must also be withdrawn from NSG 312 and NSG 312P.
+The student will be required to repeat all components of the course at their own expense and this will delay the student’s anticipated date of graduation.

 II.
 Standardized Assessments